LOYOLA UNIVERSITY CHICAGO

 To analyze and discuss contemporary theories of criminal behavior

-CJC 403 Program Evaluation and Research (3 Credit Hours)
+CJC 403 Research Methods and Program Evaluation (3 Credit Hours)

 This course provides students with the substantive knowledge to be critical consumers of research studies and program evaluations.
 Students learn how to critique the internal, construct, and external validity of program evaluations and data collection efforts that seek to understand criminal behavior or the operation of the criminal justice system.